Things to do in New Orleans with Teens- or Anyone!

 Cafe du Monde

-It’s crowded and touristy, but it is also so New Orleans, so you must go!
+It’s crowded and touristy but also so New Orleans, so you must go!
 It basically only serves two things- beignets and coffee.
 A beignet is a square donut covered, and I mean covered, in powdered sugar.
 They come three to a serving and are big, so we shared an order.
-The coffee has chicory in it, an additive from hard times when coffee was difficult to come by.
-It is unique, but we like it and usually take a can home with us.
+The coffee has chicory, an additive from hard times when coffee was challenging to come by.
+It is unique, but we like it and usually take a can home.

 Mr. B’s Bistro